mbredikhin/charity-app/frontend/README.md

 npm run dev
 ```

-After that dev version is available on address http://charity-app.local:5173/
+After that dev server is available on address http://localhost:8001/

 ## Production build